Which academic verbs and phrases are best?

 “Research by Johnson (2015) may undermine this hypothesis, however.”

-Well done on completing our short course on verbs.
+Well done on completing our short reader on verbs.
 You may now wish to check your knowledge and understanding by accessing and completing our professionally made beginner, intermediate and advanced worksheets on this topic.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.